In Memoriam

-Salvatore Anthony Grasso is an honorably discharged U.S. Navy veteran of the Cold War and Operation Desert Storm, and the proud grandson of Sicilian immigrants.
-He brings decades of investigative and operational experience shaped by his service as a U.S. Naval Criminal Investigator, an operative with the Naval Criminal Investigative Service (NCIS), and a trusted member of the Navy’s Personal Reliability Program (PRP).
+Salvatore Anthony Grasso is an honorably discharged U.S. Navy veteran of the Cold War and Operation Desert Storm, where he served in the combat zone.
+The proud grandson of Sicilian immigrants, he brings decades of investigative and operational experience shaped by his service as a U.S. Naval Criminal Investigator, an operative with the Naval Criminal Investigative Service (NCIS), and a trusted member of the Navy’s Personal Reliability Program (PRP).
 His career reflects a deep commitment to national security, integrity, and the highest standards of professionalism.

-Sal undertook an independent mission in Bangkok, Thailand—an assignment demanding exacting rigor and trusted discretion.
-He also served across the Far East and the South Pacific between 1982 and 1992, operating in environments that required quiet discipline and sound judgment.
-His service aboard the nuclear-powered USS Nimitz (CVN-68) and USS Kitty Hawk (CV-63) further strengthened his discipline in high-stakes settings.
+During his naval service, Sal undertook an independent assignment in Bangkok, Thailand—a mission requiring exacting rigor and trusted discretion.
+He also served across the Far East and the South Pacific from 1982 to 1992, operating in environments that demanded quiet discipline and sound judgment.
+His tours aboard the nuclear‑powered USS Nimitz (CVN‑68) and the USS Kitty Hawk (CV‑63) further strengthened his readiness and professionalism in high‑stakes settings.

 This decade of worldwide duty forged uncompromising standards that continue to define his leadership and commitment to every client.

-During Sal’s Naval career, his military decorations included the Navy Achievement Medal, Navy Good Conduct Medal, National Defense Service Medal, Southwest Asia Service Medal, two Sea Service Deployment Awards, and three Overseas Service Awards.
+During Sal’s Naval career, his military decorations include the Navy Achievement Award, Navy Good Conduct Medal, National Defense Service Medal, Southwest Asia Service Medal, two Sea Service Deployment Awards, and three Overseas Service Awards.

-Sal credits much of his professional foundation to the enduring mentorship of Admiral Michael I. Quinn, U.S. Navy (Ret.), a distinguished Judge Advocate General (JAG) officer whose integrity, discipline, and strategic insight shaped Sal’s approach to investigative work.
-From the earliest days of his career, Admiral Quinn instilled in Sal a deep respect for ethical conduct, precision, and service—principles that continue to guide his investigations and client relationships.
-Their bond, forged through years of trust and shared purpose, remains a cornerstone of Sal’s commitment to delivering work that is not only effective, but honorable.
+Sal credits the foundation of his professional ethos to Rear Admiral Michael I. Quinn, U.S. Navy (Ret.), a distinguished JAG officer whose integrity, discipline, and strategic judgment shaped Sal’s investigative approach.
+Admiral Quinn instilled in him a lasting respect for ethical conduct, precision, and service—principles that continue to guide every client engagement.
+Their long‑standing bond remains a cornerstone of Sal’s commitment to work that is not only effective, but honorable.

 We’re here to help with your most pressing concerns.
 Reach out today to discuss your situation, and let’s work together to find the solutions you deserve.